OctopusDeploy/blog/blog/2020-10/runbook-recommendations-and-best-practices/index.md

 ---
-title: Runbook recommendations and best practices
+title: Runbook lessons learned and recommendations
-description: Recommendations and best practices on how to design and implement runbooks
+description: Recommendations from lessons learned on how to design and implement runbooks
 author: bob.walker@octopus.com
 visibility: public
 published: 2099-12-31